 Portfolio Manager is the City of Bozeman’s recommended (free) online tool to measure and track energy and water consumption.
 For more information see resource below.

 City staff is available to help members understand the NorthWestern Energy appraisals, prioritize recommendations for their individual needs, set up new accounts in Energy Star Portfolio Manager, identify available rebates and incentives, and answer any questions about energy efficiency/conservation strategies or the Bozeman Energy Project.

-For questions or support, contact Heather Higinbotham, Energy Conservation Technician at (406) 582-2370 or firstname.lastname@example.org.
+For questions or support, contact Heather Higinbotham Davies, Energy Conservation Technician at (406) 582-2370 or firstname.lastname@example.org.

 Conserving energy has plenty of benefits, and the Bozeman Energy Project adds to these benefits with available rebates and incentives.

-Businesses inside the Bozeman city limits will be eligible for one-time cash incentives of $500-$2,500 to be used toward equipment, energy conservation measures, and installation costs, from the City of Bozeman.
-The City incentive funds can cover up to 33% of a project’s total cost, after NorthWestern Energy rebates.
-Some state incentives are also available.
+Businesses inside the Bozeman city limits are eligible for one-time cash incentives of $500-$2,500 to be used toward equipment, energy conservation measures, and installation costs, from the City of Bozeman.
+The City incentive funds can cover up to 33% of a project’s total out-of-pocket costs, after NorthWestern Energy rebates.
+Some state incentives may also be available.

 Partners may be eligible for a free energy appraisal* from NorthWestern Energy to identify electric conservation opportunities and a greater understanding of how their operation and maintenance strategies can affect their utility charges.

 Sample Projects Eligible for NorthWestern Energy Rebates and City Incentives: